Meet Our Team

 With Steven’s educational foundation, with degrees from the University of Texas at Austin and the Colorado School of Mines, focusing on Energy and Earth Resources and Geophysical Engineering with a minor in Math and Geology, underpins his professional achievements.
 His career is marked by the development of machine learning models for sentiment analysis and categorization, strategic planning for natural gas storage and transportation, and the publication of his thesis on monetizing stranded natural gas.
 A member of esteemed organizations such as INFORMS, the International Association of Energy Economics, and the Society of Exploration Geophysicists, Steven remains closely connected to industry trends and methodologies.
 His expertise in data visualization, statistical analysis, ETL processes, and machine learning makes him an asset for organizations seeking to enhance their data-driven decision-making processes.
 Steven unyielding commitment to excellence, innovation, and leadership has significantly impacted the industries he serves, consistently pushing the envelope in data analysis and geophysics.

-Dan is an environmental specialist with a specialization in marine science.
-While earning his undergraduate degree in marine biology, he took part in field studies related to salt marsh dynamics, fish assessments, and shellfish conservation.
-After graduation, he completed a GIS Certificate Program from Michigan State University, which included applications of geospatial technology and geographic information systems, principles of cartography, remotely sensed imagery interpretation, and spatial analysis using ArcGIS Pro.
+Dan is an environmental and GIS specialist with an educational background in marine science.
+While earning his undergraduate degree in Marine Biology, he took part in field studies related to salt marsh dynamics, fish assessments, and shellfish conservation.
+After graduation, he completed a GIS Certificate Program at Michigan State University, which included applications of geospatial technology and geographic information systems, geodatabase use and integration, principles of cartography, remotely sensed imagery interpretation, and spatial analysis using ESRI ArcGIS Pro applications and extensions.

 Garry manages field operations at First Environment, overseeing various aspects of field investigation activities, including the mentoring of junior staff, equipment usage training, field investigative and monitoring techniques, and compliance with applicable field sampling procedures.
 In this capacity, Garry provides direct oversight to field remediation projects on an as-needed basis and possesses OSHA Site Supervisor status.
 Garry also regularly uses, maintains, and repairs a variety of field and office equipment, including: Construction Lift 5604, jet power washers, air monitors, lead monitors, groundwater sampling equipment, electrical power generators, demo saws, super vac trucks, scissor lifts, manlifts, loaders, dump trucks, jackhammers, air respirators, and self-contained breathing apparatuses.